Skip to content

 At March 31, 2007, the federal government’s net financial debt (defined as the excess of liabilities over financial assets) decreased to $508.1 billion, a 1.2% or $6.0 billion decline from March 31, 2006.
 An increase of $5.1 billion in financial assets and a decrease of $0.9 billion in liabilities explain this drop.
 The federal government net financial debt has decreased for the 10th consecutive year, a decline of $80.3 billion from 1997 to 2007.

-So the debt has dropped $80 Billion over 10 years, which is not bad, about a 14% drop, and if they can keep this payback velocity, it will only be another 65 years until the debt is finally paid off.
-I guess it’s better than going farther into debt?
+So, the debt has dropped $80 billion over 10 years, which is not bad—about a 14% drop.
+If they can keep this payback velocity, it will only be another 65 years before the debt is finally paid off.
+I guess it’s better than going farther into debt.

 U.S. Interest Rates Down Again?